How Long Does It Take to Make Beer at Home? (Less Than You Might Think!)

 When you prepare the equipment, use sanitizing gear to clean it first.
 It is extremely important to sanitize everything thoroughly.
 Non-sanitized equipment can cause infections, and your beer may have a bad aroma.
 It should take you around 45 minutes to set up your gear and sanitize everything.

 Time: 1 to 4 hours (depending on the recipe)

 Fill up your kettle with water and heat it.
 The amount of time needed for the pre-boiling phase depends on your recipe.
-For example, steeping grains before boiling adds additional flavor and color but it may take up 45 minutes.
-If you’re making an all-grain batch, the mashing process may require one and a half hour.
+For example, steeping grains before boiling adds additional flavor and color, but it may take up 45 minutes.
+If you’re making an all-grain batch, the mashing process may require one and a half hours.

 The boiling itself usually takes an hour.
 However, some special types of beer like Pilsner malt will need 90 minutes of boiling.
 Most recipes will specify the time needed for pre-boiling and boiling.

 Time: 25 minutes with a wort chiller (or up to 5 hours without)

 When you’re done boiling all the ingredients, you’ll have to cool off the resulting wort as quickly as possible.
 Right after boiling the wort should be around 212° F (the boiling temperature of water), which you’ll have to reduce to at least 75° before pitching the yeast.